Why you should separate OKR and compensation

 It is not a legal document upon which to base a performance review, but should be just one input used to determine how well an individual is doing.

-Rick Klau wrote:
+Google’s Rick Klau wrote:

 OKRs are not synonymous with employee evaluations.
 OKRs are about the company’s goals and how each employee contributes to those goals.
 Performance evaluations – which are entirely about evaluating how an employee performed in a given period – should be independent from their OKRs.

 This is very different than the traditional model, which is showing signs of aging.
-A study by Willis Towers Watson showed that traditional pay for performance tools are not effective at driving improved individual performance, nor at rewarding it:
+A study by Willis Towers Watson showed that typical pay for performance tools are not effective at driving improved individual performance, nor at rewarding it:

 - Only 20% of employers in North America say merit pay is effective at driving higher levels of individual performance at their organization;

-- Employers give short-term incentives low marks.
+- Companies give short-term incentives low marks.
 Only half say short-term incentives are effective at driving higher levels of individual performance, and even fewer (47%) say that these incentives are effective at differentiating pay based on individual performance.

 The tale of two bonuses